The Frances Payne Bolton School of Nursing gives you a choice of different MSN majors, plus specialties.

 Most MSN students must take At Least 10 Core Courses In:

 - Professional Development

 - Scientific Inquiry

-You'll also need at least 600 clinical hours for most MSN majors; the anesthesia and midwifery programs require more.
+You'll also need at least 600 clinical hours for most MSN majors.
 The specialties also add clinical hours to the programs.
 If you have any questions, contact the Office of Admissions to help you understand the options within your areas of interest.